STXT - Semantic Text

 # second there are spaces before and after.

-The form with >> defines a literal text block.
+The form with >> defines a block of literal text.

 Valid examples: